CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Safety net sold separately

-“The biggest roadblock in buying a learning tower is storage,” says Monness, who is all for a foldable option, as long as it’s sturdy.
-Made of solid wood, the Piccalio Mini Chef Foldable Helper Tower is both sturdy and durable—the genius design has a back safety bar that goes up and over the tower before it can be folded, so kids can’t collapse the structure while standing on it—yet it folds nearly flat, making it easy to move around or store when not in use.
+Made of solid wood, the Piccalio Mini Chef Foldable Helper Tower is both sturdy and durable.
+A back safety bar lifts up and over the tower before it can be folded, so kids can’t collapse the structure while standing on it—yet it folds nearly flat, making it easy to move around when not in use.
 In fact, I was pleasantly surprised that my 2-year-old could even drag the folded tower across the floor on his own.
 Korin also tested this product with her children, and tells us, “I’m a big fan of its ability to provide a sturdy surface for kids to stand on while still packing up small enough to stash in a closet or corner.
 While other towers I tested folded up to some degree, this option folded up relatively flat.”

 Both of my boys loved using the Piccalio.
 My two-year-old was thrilled to wash his hands and brush his teeth at the bathroom sink, while my five-year-old enjoyed Play-Doh at the counter.
 The adjustable platform allows the tower to grow with your child, although changing the height does require partial disassembly.
 Even so, the high weight capacity means both my kids will be able to use it for a few years to come.

-Assembly was straightforward, though the instructions could be clearer on one step—parts that need to be screwed in from the bottom are shown with the hole facing up.
+Assembly was straightforward, though the instructions could be clearer on one step: there are parts that need to be screwed in from the bottom, but are shown with the hole facing up.
 But once together, the tower felt extremely stable.
 And I loved the included toddler-safe wooden cutter, which made kitchen activities fun and engaging for both kids (they both diced up strawberries—their favorite!).
 Monness says that giving children access to safe tools like a Montessori knife encourages both fine and gross motor skills as they learn to handle age-appropriate kitchen tools safely.

-We tested some smaller towers that were specifically marketed as portable or collapsible options, but they didn’t fold as flat or move as easily as this one.
-Between its sturdy wood construction, compact fold, and versatility for kitchen or bathroom use, the Piccalio Mini Chef combines the best of both worlds: a full-sized Montessori-style tower that’s surprisingly easy to move and store.
+We tested some smaller towers that were specifically marketed as portable options, but they didn’t move as easily as this one.
+Between its sturdy wood construction and versatility for kitchen or bathroom use, the Piccalio Mini Chef combines the best of both worlds: a full-sized Montessori-style tower that’s surprisingly easy to move.

 Dimensions: 18" (L) x 18" (W) x 36" (H) | Weight: 14 lbs. | Weight capacity: 175 lbs. | Age rating: 18 months to 6 years | Material: FSC birch plywood and New Zealand pine | Number of adjustable heights: 3